All Episodes

 Tragically, Washington Post is now part of the darkness, he goes on.

-Zuckerberg spending 400 million hiring city governments to maximize turnout in democratic districts.
+Zuckerberg spending $400 million hiring city governments to maximize turnout in Democratic districts.

 And goes on to say, when I watch story after story about election fraud being spiked, something sick is going on.

-Said censorship worked exactly as it was intended.
+He said censorship worked exactly as it was intended.

 Biggest donation out there this year.